DmitryRendov/aws-sandbox-terraform/modules/base/aws-config-recorder/v1/README.md

 # aws-config-recorder

-A Terraform module to configure AWS Config service in our AWS accounts and enable config item recorder.
+A Terraform module to configure AWS Config service in our AWS accounts and enable config items recorder.

 ## Note

-* Please, enable global resources recording only in one region in the account (e.g. us-east-1) in order to avoid resource duplication
+* Please note that global resources recording is enabled only in one region(us-east-1) per an account in order to avoid resource duplication

 ## Examples